redhat-scholars/istio-tutorial/readme.md

 https://www.whoishostingthis.com/tools/user-agent/

-Note: the "user-agent" header being forwarded in the Customer and Preferences controllers in order for route rule modications around recommendations
+Note: the "user-agent" header being forwarded in the Customer and Preferences controllers in order for route rule modications around recommendation

-#### Set recommendations to all v1
+#### Set recommendation to all v1
 ```
-oc create -f istiofiles/route-rule-recommendations-v1.yml -n tutorial
+oc create -f istiofiles/route-rule-recommendation-v1.yml -n tutorial
 ```
 #### Set Safari users to v2
 ```
-oc create -f istiofiles/route-rule-safari-recommendations-v2.yml -n tutorial
+oc create -f istiofiles/route-rule-safari-recommendation-v2.yml -n tutorial

 oc get routerules -n tutorial
 ```

 and test with a Safari (or even Chrome on Mac since it includes Safari in the string).
-Safari only sees v2 responses from recommendations
+Safari only sees v2 responses from recommendation

-and test with a Firefox browser, it should only see v1 responses from recommendations.
+and test with a Firefox browser, it should only see v1 responses from recommendation.

 There are two ways to get the URL for your browser: